Metaswitch/clearwater-readthedocs/Manual Install.md

 ## Node specific installation instructions

-At this point, you should decide (if you haven't already) which of the five machines will take on which of the Clearwater roles.
+At this point, you should decide (if you haven't already) which of the six machines will take on which of the Clearwater roles.

-The five roles are:
+The six roles are:

 * ellis
 * bono - This role also hosts a restund STUN server
 * sprout
 * homer
 * homestead
+* ralf

 Once this is determined, `ssh` onto each box in turn and follow the appropriate instructions below: